DickensJuma/Capstone-project-telegram-bot/README.md

 ## How to interact with the bot on telegram
 - Run the program on the editor: ruby bin/main.rb
-- Search for the bot **@Historybot** on your telegram account and then type /start on the chat field to start the bot, type /feeds , /magazine and /reviews to get random information about cats and type /stop to end the bot as shown below:
+- Search for the bot **@Histonews** on your telegram account and then type /start on the chat field to start the bot, type /feeds , /magazine and /reviews to get random information about cats and type /stop to end the bot as shown below:
 ### Commands To Use

 ```console